v-pbartley/fhir-proxy/docs/private-endpoints.md

 # Private Endpoint Setup

-The recommended approach to using FHIR-Proxy with Private Endpoints is to deploy FHIR-Proxy without the private endpoints, ensure it is working, then cut over to the Private Endpoints.
+The recommended approach to using FHIR-Proxy with Private Endpoints is to first deploy FHIR-Proxy without the private endpoints, ensure it is working, and then cut over to the Private Endpoints.
 This approach allows customers to troubleshoot any potential issues as they appear.

 [Read More about Private Endpoints](https://docs.microsoft.com/en-us/azure/private-link/private-endpoint-overview)